 - 1. Go to Services & Profiles > Access Control. - 2.
-Select the User Traffic tab, and then select the zone for which you want to create the profile. - 3.
-Click Create.
+Select the User Traffic tab, and then select the zone for which you want to create the profile.

+3. Click Create.
 The Create User Traffic Profile page appears.

-FIGURE 72 Create User Traffic Profile Create User Traffic Profile
+FIGURE 98 Create User Traffic Profile

+Create User Traffic Profile

 - 4. Configure the following: - a.
 Name: Type a name for the user profile. - b.
 Description: Type a short description for this profile. - c.
 Rate Limiting: Specify and apply rate limit values for the user profile to control the data rate.
-Select the Enable check-box to set the Uplink and Downlink rate limit values. - To create traffic control rules, click Create in the Traffic Access Control List section, and then configure Traffic Control Rules as required.
+Select the Enable check-box to set the Uplink and Downlink rate limit values. - 5.
+To create traffic control rules, click Create in the Traffic Access Control List section, and then configure Traffic Control Rules as required.
 For Default Access, select whether to Allow or Block access if no rule is matched.
-See Creating a User Traffic Access Control Rule on page 196 for more information.
+See Creating a User Traffic Access Control Rule on page 224 for more information. - 6.
+In Application Recognition and Control, select an Application Policy from the list, or click Create to create a new policy. - For more information, see Configuring Application Controls on page 238. - 7.
+Click OK to save the User Traffic Profile.